e-j-w/ChartOfNuclides/README.md

 ## Quick installation

 Prebuilt binaries are available for desktop Linux (via Flatpak) and Windows 10+ (experimental).
-Go to the [releases](https://github.com/e-j-w/ChartOfNuclides/releases) page and follow the installation instructions there.
+The latest release and installation instructions are [here](https://github.com/e-j-w/ChartOfNuclides/releases/latest).

 ## Using the program